 Explanation: The MCSAP Supervisor oversees most of the activities of the project.
-He spends 10% of his time implementing the MCSAP project, supervising staff, and conducting activities to meet the objectives of this project.
+He spends 20% of his time implementing the MCSAP project, supervising staff, and conducting activities to meet the objectives of this project.
 Activities include: supervising daily, the operation of projects and staff, providing staff training/technical assistance, coordinating staff work schedule/assignments, ensuring data entry, tracking and following-up on procedures to meet quality assurance, and tracking policy to ensure compliance.
-There are 7 MPD Officers that will spend 75% of their time in MCSAP activities.
-These officers conduct roadside inspections to fulfill MCSAP
+There are 8 MPD Officers that will spend between 85 and 75% of their time in MCSAP activities.
+These officers conduct roadside inspections to fulfill MCSAP.
+The Program Manager is in charge of the coordination and communication between the grant manager, and the MCSU.
+Also, it is in charge of the invoicing and tracking of spending.